rajdeeprath/red5-development-series/red5pro/articles/http_to_https_redirect.md

 ```

 **Note: you cannot enable redirection by adding the configuration to the `root` web app alone. the same configuration needs to be added to every webapp in the `webapps` folder on which want to enable redirection on access.
-For example if you need redirection on the webrtcexamples web app, you need to add the configuration changed to it explicitly**
+For example if you need redirection on the webrtcexamples web app, you need to add the configuration changes to it explicitly**

 5. Save changes and restart server.